-A Learning Journey is an opportunity to widen the horizon of possibility by visiting places outside the design team's usual experience where people are finding new paths to individualized supports for rich lives in community.
-It gives design team members the chance to explore different approaches to common purposes and, perhaps, to see the benefits of transformed supports.
+A Learning Journey is an opportunity to widen the horizon of possibility by visiting places outside the change team's usual experience where people are finding new paths to individualized supports for rich lives in community.
+It gives change team members the chance to explore different approaches to common purposes and, perhaps, to see the benefits of transformed supports.
 It provides new ideas to adapt and try.
-Page 40

-Sharing place and time allows design team members to absorb knowledge by immersing themselves in a different environment.
-The design team member observes and constructs a rich account of the setting and experience of a person who offers the gift of sharing their space.
+change team members to absorb knowledge by immersing themselves in a different environment.
+The change team member observes and constructs a rich account of the setting and experience of a person who offers the gift of sharing their space.